iffy/lhtml/api.md

 ### `saving.save()`

+Initiates a save of the current file.
+Returns a Promise that fires when the save is finished

-Saves the current file.
-See `saving.registerSaver` for more info.
+See `saving.onBeforeSave` for more info.

 Usage: